Whole Foods’ Organizational Culture (An Analysis)

 Whole Foods Market organizational culture, corporate culture, company culture, behavior retail business HRM case study analysis

 Whole Foods Market’s organizational culture is an example of how a company can use its culture as a contributor to competitiveness.
-In this case, the corporate culture strengthens the retail company against competitors, such as Trader Joe’s, Sprouts Farmers Market, Walmart, Costco, Target, Aldi, and Kroger, as well as discount store chains, like Dollar Tree.
+In this case, the business culture strengthens the retail company against competitors, such as Trader Joe’s, Sprouts Farmers Market, Walmart, Costco, Target, Aldi, and Kroger, as well as discount store chains, like Dollar Tree.

 Whole Foods’ Organizational Culture Characteristics